 A visit to Neuschwanstein Castle is only possible as part of a guided tour.

-It is a good idea to book your e-tickets ahead of time to secure your spot since Oberammergau can get crowded.
+Yes, it is a good idea to book your e-tickets ahead of time to secure your spot since Oberammergau can get crowded.
 If you book with Viator, you can cancel at least 24 hours before the start date of your tour for a full refund.

 The Oberammergau Museum features woodcarvings by local artisans, and visitors can see them while working in the “living workshop” in ‘Pilatushaus’ (a beautifully decorated building created in 1784 by the Oberammergau Lüftlmaler Franz Seraph Zwinck).